syncfusion-content/javascript-docs/js/TreeMap/Customization.md

 ###Range Color Mapping

 You can group the leaf nodes based on the range of the data’s color values.
 You can set a unique color for every ranges.
-To achieve this, specify the “`to`” and “`from`” values as range bound and “`color`” value to fill the leaf nodes of the particular range, through the `rangeColorMapping` property of the **TreeMap**.
+To achieve this, specify the `to` and `from` values as range bound and `color` value to fill the leaf nodes of the particular range, through the `rangeColorMapping` property of the **TreeMap**.

 {% highlight js %}